-Building on E Ola! as the educational core, Nā Kula Kamali'i is committed to educating the whole child by nurturing their spiritual, cultural, physical, social and emotional, and academic growth and development which sets a strong foundation to build 'ōiwi leaders.
+Building on E Ola! as the educational core, Kamehameha Schools Preschools (KSP) is committed to educating the whole child by nurturing their spiritual, cultural, physical, social and emotional, and academic growth and development which sets a strong foundation to build 'ōiwi leaders.
 The E Ola!
-Learner Outcomes are realized through our kumu who design and implement well-integrated curriculum delivered through Hawaiian Culture-Based Education that promotes 'āina-based teaching, learning, and leadership practice that is personalized, and rooted in mo'olelo.
-Native Hawaiian identity is fostered by learning about their mo'okū'auhau (genealogy) and kaiāulu (communities), experiences include learning about the ahupua'a and related systems.
+Learner Outcomes are realized through our kumu who design and implement age appropriate curriculum delivered through Hawaiian Culture-Based Education that develops Native Hawaiian identity and a strong foundation for learning rooted in Hawaiian culture, knowledge, values, and practices.
+At KS Preschools, keiki develop their Native Hawaiian identity by learning about their mo'okū'auhau (genealogy) and kaiāulu (communities), engaging in experiences to learn about the ahupua'a and related systems.
 Well-designed learning environments are reflective of place, culture, 'ōlelo Hawai'i, and the learners.
 Ohana are engaged as teaching and learning partners to reinforce practices and concepts in both their home and communities.
 Nā Pilina (relationships) are an essential component of the program and are fostered among keki, kumu and 'ohana when they practice the core values of aloha kekahi i kekahi (love one another), mālama mau (always take care), and mālama kuleana (be responsible).
-Collectively these components facilitate opportunities for meaningful experiences, conversations and connections between kanaka and the 'āina.
+Collectively these components facilitate opportunities for meaningful learning experiences.